The laws surrounding marijuana are constantly changing. However, both medical and recreational marijuana is still generally illegal in Virginia.

 Remember that the police can use a field test to test the paraphernalia for marijuana residue.

-If they find any residue on a pipe or bong, they can arrest you for possession of marijuana and possession of marijuana paraphernalia.
+If they find any residue on a scales, baggies, or other distribution-related items they can arrest you for possession of marijuana and possession of marijuana paraphernalia.

 If you’re arrested for possession of marijuana paraphernalia, but not marijuana possession, you should be able to fight the charge in court.